Skip to Content

 2. Log in with your credentials

-Go to CRON section
+Go to the CRON section

 2. Click “Add Task”

-Configure task
+Configure the task

 Fill in the fields: